kmotoko/desktop-guideline/misc.md

 **Note:** For NVMe's, the scheduler should be `none`.

 + TRIM/Discard: If the SSD is high quality and you have enough over-provisioning space, prefer not enabling it especially if you have LUKS volume.

-## Filesystem Check
-+ To force `fsck` to check the filesystem during boot, use `tune2fs`.
-Check the current values:
-`sudo tune2fs -l /dev/sdX`
-+ Then reconfigure the maximum mount count.
-If the mount count is 1, it will check during every boot.
-Do:
-`sudo tune2fs -c 2 /dev/sdX`
-+ Check `/etc/fstab` parameters.
-The `<pass>` value should be non-zero (1 or 2).
-1 is checked first then it checks 2.

 ## Power/Battery
 + In Debian 9 and Ubuntu 16.04, several power settings are now handled by `UPower` instead of `gsettings`.
 Edit the values in `/etc/UPower/UPower.conf`: